TagSEA 0.6.4

 Tagging directly in the source code (Java, C and C++ code)

 TagSEA allows you to tag locations of interest directly in your source code as you type.
-The following shows an example using a single tag:
+The following example shows you how you can waypoint on your source code with a single tag:

 /*

-* @tag mytag : This is a message.
+* @tag mytag : This is a comment for my waypoint

 */